plus2note/class-11-computer-science-notes/README.md

 ## Number Systems

-Various systems are used to represent numbers.
-In working with computers and digital devices, understanding different numerical systems is essential.
-In this unit, we will study the four main types of numerical systems: Decimal System, Binary System, Octal System, and Hexadecimal System.
+A number system is a systematic way to representing numbers.
+It includes symbols and values for representing quantities.
+The must common number system is the decimal system, which uses ten symbols (0,1,2,3,4,5,6,7,8,9) to represent all numbers.
+However, there are other number systems as well, such as binary (base-2), octal (base-8), and hexadecimal (base-16), which are widly used in computer science and digital electronics.
+Each number system has its own set of rules for representing numbers and performing.

+Here are the main types of number systems:

 ### Decimal System